0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

          </div>
          <br>

-3. Make sure that all the services: Postgres, Vault, and Redis are up and running.
+3. **Run Postgres, Redis and Vault Services**: Make sure that all the services including Postgres, Vault, and Redis are up and running.
 This is to be noted that if you are running your Issuer Node only for evaluation purposes, it is ok to use the docker images.
 But for production, you must use set up your own Postgres, Vault, and Redis.
-Like in the previous secion, you can use the following command to start docker containers:
+Like in the previous section, you can use the following command to start docker containers:

       ```
       make up